kyma-project/website/content/blog-posts/2019-09-09-release-notes-1.5/index.md

 Our collaboration with ORY that started in the previous release continues with new contribution and functionality.
 This time around, we created the Hydra Maester controller which makes registering OAuth2 clients a fully Kubernetes-native process.
 The controller listens for instances of the `oauth2clients.hydra.ory.sh` custom resource (CR) and registers clients through the Hydra API using the data contained in the CR.
 Credentials of the registered client are then saved in a Kubernetes Secret.
 Follow [this](https://github.com/ory/hydra-maester) link to visit the ORY Hydra Maester repository and read [this](/docs/components/security/#details-o-auth2-and-open-id-connect-server) document to learn more about the ORY stack implementation in Kyma.

-### New API Gateway controller in the Incubator
+### New API Gateway controller

-Another fruit of the Kyma-ORY collaboration, the API Gateway controller (name subject to change!), is available in the Kyma Incubator.
+Another fruit of the Kyma-ORY collaboration, the API Gateway controller (name subject to change!), is now available.
 This controller listens for instances of the `gate.gateway.kyma-project.io` CR, manages Istio authentication policies and Oathkeeper rules, and allows you to expose services secured with JWT or OAuth access tokens.
 Even though this controller is still in the early stages of development and cannot replace the existing Kyma API Gateway, you can install it with your Kyma deployment by uncommenting the appropriate entry on the component list before installing Kyma 1.5.
-Go to [this](https://github.com/kyma-project/api-gateway) Incubator repository to learn more about the controller and read [this](/docs/root/kyma/#configuration-custom-component-installation) document to learn more about installing selected components.
+Go to [this](https://github.com/kyma-project/api-gateway) repository to learn more about the controller and read [this](/docs/root/kyma/#configuration-custom-component-installation) document to learn more about installing selected components.

 ## Application Connector